line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ## Update statement

-By using update function within a block of jpql function, you can create a update statement.
+By using update function within a block of jpql function, you can create an update statement.
 Each clause in the update statement can be represented by a function corresponding to the name of the clause.

 ```kotlin
 val query = jpql {